lorisleiva/laravel-actions-docs/2.x/use-unified-attributes.md

 }
 ```

-If you're going to use unified attributed for every single actions, you might want to create your own `AsAction` trait like so.
+If you're going to use unified attributes for every single action, you might want to create your own `AsAction` trait like so.

 ```php
 use Lorisleiva\Actions\Concerns\AsAction as AsBaseAction;